nrm33n/SDVMods/README.md

 stardew mod dump

 Here's where I'm storing the mods I make for Stardew Valley!
-Check them out on Nexus Mods at: https://www.nexusmods.com/users/154664358
+Check them out on <a href="https://www.nexusmods.com/users/154664358">Nexus</a> and ModDrop.

-I currently have:
+Current:
 * WeatherGod Mod which allows your character to change the weather by cycling through each weather at a customizeable keypress

 Coming up: